Alice Roosevelt Longworth: Childhood

 Alice Lee Roosevelt was born in the Roosevelt family home at 6 West 57th St. in Manhattan, New York on February 12, 1884.
 Her mother, Alice Hathaway Lee Roosevelt, was a Boston banking heiress.
 Her father, Theodore, was then a New York State Assemblyman.
 As an Oyster Bay Roosevelt, Alice was a descendant of the Schuyler family.

-Two days after her birth, in the same house, her mother died of undiagnosed kidney failure.
-Eleven hours earlier that day, Theodore's mother, Martha Stewart "Mittie" Bulloch, had also died, of typhoid fever.
+Two days after her birth, in the same house, her mother died of undiagnosed Bright's disease.
+Eleven hours earlier that day, Theodore's mother, Martha "Mittie" Bulloch Roosevelt, had died of typhoid fever.

 Theodore was rendered so distraught by his wife's death that he could not bear to think about her.
 He almost never spoke of her again, would not allow her to be mentioned in his presence, and even omitted her name from his autobiography.
 Therefore, his daughter Alice was called "Baby Lee" instead of by her first name.
 She continued this practice late in life, often preferring to be called "Mrs. L" rather than "Alice".

 Seeking solace, Theodore retreated from his life in New York and headed west, where he spent two years traveling and living on his ranch in North Dakota.
 He left his infant daughter in the care of his sister Anna, known as "Bamie" or "Bye".
 Letters to Bamie reveal Theodore's concern for his daughter.
 In one 1884 letter, he wrote, "I hope Mousiekins will be very cunning, I shall dearly love her."

-Bamie had a significant influence on young Alice, who would later speak of her admiringly: "If auntie Bye had been a man, she would have been president."
+Bamie had a significant influence on young Alice, who would later speak of her admiringly: "If auntie Bye had been a man, she would have been president".
 Bamie took her under her watchful care, moving Alice into her book-filled Manhattan house, until Theodore married again.

 After Theodore married Edith Kermit Carow on December 2, 1886, Alice was raised by her father and stepmother.
 Through this marriage, Alice had five half-siblings: Theodore III (Ted), Kermit, Ethel, Archie, and Quentin.
 Theodore remained married to Edith until his death in 1919.
 During much of Alice's childhood, Bamie was a remote figure who eventually married and moved to London for a time.
 As Alice later became more independent and came into conflict with her father and stepmother, Aunt "Bye" provided needed structure and stability.
 Late in life, she said of her aunt: "There is always someone in every family who keeps it together.
 In ours, it was Auntie Bye."